Cohen memoir casts him as ‘star witness’ against Trump

 “I care for Donald Trump, even to this day,” Cohen writes, “and I had and still have a lot of affection for him.”

-Cohen remains at a loss to explain his unswerving allegiance to a cut-throat businessman who abandoned him at the most vulnerable point in his life.
-He likens his fealty to Trump to a mental illness and said he thought of himself as acting like an alcoholic or drug user in need of an intervention.
+Cohen remains at a loss to explain his unswerving allegiance to a cutthroat businessman who abandoned him at the most vulnerable point in his life.
+He likens his fealty to Trump to a mental illness and said he thought of himself as acting like a drug user in need of an intervention.

 “It seemed to (my family) that I wouldn’t listen to anyone, not even the people who loved me most, as I gradually gave up control of my mind to Trump,” Cohen writes.